-7.3 The evaluation of aspirant candidates who are or were public representatives will be conducted in terms of the Performance Development and Management System.
+7.3 The evaluation of aspirant candidates who are or were public representatives must be conducted in terms of the PDMS.

-7.4 The Leader, the provincial leader, the relevant executive or the leader or the chief whip of any caucus may apply to the FCEC that any person be prohibited from being nominated as an aspirant candidate on the grounds that he or she
+7.5 The Leader, the provincial leader, the relevant executive or the leader or the chief whip of any caucus may apply to the FCEC that any person be prohibited from being nominated as an aspirant candidate on the grounds that he or she:

 • has failed to carry out his or her duties as a current or former public representative; and/or

-• is not a fit an proper person to be a candidate of the Party.
+• is not a fit and proper person to be a candidate of the Party.

 Any such application must be accompanied by a full motivation specifying the grounds on which the application is based.
 The FCEC may, after affording such person the opportunity to rebut the reasons contained in the application for the refusal of his or her candidature, agree to or reject such application.
 Any person whose candidature has been rejected in this way may appeal to the Federal Legal Commission, whose decision will be final.

-7.5 Each approved aspirant candidate must receive a copy of the written evaluations referred to in section 7.2 or 7.3 and, if he or she is satisfied with the content thereof, must sign the report(s) to signify his or her acceptance of it or them.
+7.6 Each approved aspirant candidate must receive a copy of the writtenevaluations referred to in section 7.2 or 7.3 and, if he or she is satisfied with the content thereof, must sign the report(s) to signify his or her acceptance of it or them.
 If the approved aspirant candidate is not satisfied with any of the reports, he or she may draft a response to the report/s and address it to the chairperson of the relevant selection panel.

-7.6 The evaluation conducted in terms of section 7.3 will be converted into a score in a manner approved by the Federal Executive, which score will be added to the score obtained by the approved aspirant candidate during his or her interview with the selection panel in terms of section 8.5.
+7.7 The evaluation conducted in terms of section 7.2 and 7.3 will be converted into a score in a manner approved by the Federal Executive, which score must be added to the score obtained by the approved aspirant candidate during his or her interview with the selection panel in terms of section 8.5.

-7.7 The information contained, and the opinions expressed, in any evaluation are confidential, and may only be made available to the members of the selection panel, the relevant approved aspirant candidate and the designated Party official who administers the evaluations, who will be required to sign an undertaking to this effect.
+7.8 The information contained, and the opinions expressed, in any evaluation are confidential, and may only be made available to the members of the selection panel, the relevant approved aspirant candidate and the designated Party official who administers the evaluations, all of whom will be required to sign an undertaking to this effect.

 8. Appointment and Role of Selection Panels

-8.1 Each relevant executive must nominate the names of fit and proper persons who are willing and available to serve on selection panels.
-When nominating members of the selection panel, the relevant executive will try to arrive at consensus.
-The names of such members, accompanied by curricula vitae and a brief motivation as to the suitability of these members must be submitted to the provincial executive, which may comment on the suitability of such members, and must submit the names, together with the motivation, curricula vitae and its comments, to the Federal Executive for approval.
+8.1.4 The names of all selection panels, together with a motivation and curriculum vitae must be submitted to the Federal Executive for approval.
 If the Federal Executive rejects one or more members of a selection panel, it must supply reasons.
 In these circumstances, the procedure outlined in this section must be followed for the nomination of a replacement or replacements.

 8.2 The following persons may not be eligible to be members of any selection panel: